Brest-Java-Course-2021-2/Valentin-Kravchenko/srs/Bank accounts and credit cards.md

   * The system automatically sets a registration date corresponding to the current date
   * The user enters the client's first and last name
   * In the case, user clicks the **CREATE**:
+    * The system validates the given data
+    * In the case, the given data is valid:
       * The system inserts this data in the database
       * In the case, an error occurred while inserting data, the system generates an error message "Error saving data"
       * In the case, the insertion was successful:
         * The system redirect the user to the accounts page
         * The system generates an info message "New bank account successfully created"
         * The system generates and displays a list of all bank accounts with new data
+    * In the case, the given data is invalid, the system generates an error message "The given data is incorrect"
   * In the case, user clicks the **CANCEL**, the system doesn't create the account and redirects the user
   to the accounts page
-### 3.2 Credit card characteristics
+### 3.2 Credit card requirements
 **Users of the system should have the following management functions:**
 #### 3.2.1 View, filter, and edit the list of credit cards:
 ##### Basic Action: